Pratham31/AdmireME/README.md

 3. And in the end create a [Github Secret](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) Called `GKEY` and add your gmail password to it.
 <br>

-## 2. Setting up the action in your Repository
+## 2. Setting up the action in your Repository :zap:

 1. Make sure that your repository contains all the necessary files which are present in this repository.
 2. Click on the Actions tab and then `create an action`.